 The sedimentary fill of the Karoo basins during the Karoo times accumulated under the influence of two main controls, namely tectonism and climate.
 The tectonic regime varied from dominantly flexural in the south, to extensional to the north.
 Processes of subduction, accretion and mountain building occurred along the Panthalassan (palaeo-Pacific) margin of Gondwana in the south, and extensional processes occurred along the Tethyan margin of Gondwana in the north (Johnson, 1976; Catuneanu et al., 2005).
 The well-studied MKB has been interpreted as a compressional retroarc foreland system formed during the shallow-angle subduction of the paleao-Pacific plate beneath the Gondwana supercontinent.
-This subduction lead to the building of the wide fold thrust belt, forming the Cape Fold Belt (CFB) (Schlüter, 2008).
+This subduction led to the building of the wide fold thrust belt, forming the Cape Fold Belt (CFB) (Schlüter, 2008).
 The northern Karoo basins are thought to occur in tectonically controlled, compression and extensional related intra- or inter-cratonic, grabens and half-grabens (Cairncross, 2001), although Catuneanu et al. (2005) also provide evidence for flexural subsidence in the back-bulge region of the Karoo foreland system; it could be that the latter preceded the former, and both were at play during peat accumulation.
-Although the MKB has been proposed as the type basin for coal-bearing deposits of southern Africa (Cadle et al., 1993), the MKB (distal foreland) has different characteristics when compared to the other (extensional rift) Karoo-age basins of southern Africa due to the tectonic regime controls (Catuneanu et al., 2005).
+Although the MKB has been proposed as the type basin for coal-bearing deposits of southern Africa (Cadle et al., 1993), the MKB (distal foreland) has different characteristics from the other (extensional rift) Karoo-age basins of southern Africa due to the tectonic regime controls (Catuneanu et al., 2005).

 Climatic fluctuations were superimposed on the tectonic controls of the basin development, providing a common thread for the sedimentary fill across all Karoo basins in spite of tectonic regime changes (Catuneanu et al., 2005).
 Figure 1.3 shows evidence of a general shift from cold and semi-arid conditions during the Late Carboniferous–earliest Permian, to warmer and progressively hotter climates with fluctuating precipitation during the rest of the Karoo times (Keyser, 1966; Johnson, 1976; Visser and Dukas, 1979; Stavrakis, 1980; Tankard et al., 1982; Falcon, 1986a; Visser, 1991a,b; Catuneanu et al., 2005).
-Correlations of the southern African Karoo basins and sub-basins has been covered in detail by Cairncross (2001), Johnson et al. (1996), Catuneanu et al. (200), and reviewed by Hancox (2016).
+Correlations of the southern African Karoo basins and sub-basins have been covered in detail by Cairncross (2001), Johnson et al. (1996), Catuneanu et al. (200)[2005?], and reviewed by Hancox (2016).

 Figure 1.3: Progressive climatic and vegetation events during the Karoo depositional sequence (modified after Falcon, 1986).